bihor/backendtools/README.md

 # backendtools

-version 5.4.0
+version 6.0.0

-9 admin tools for extensions, pages, (backend) layouts, slug, redirects, files, images and links: extension-list, recent pages and content elements, used (backend) layouts, import redirects, check redirects, delete unused files, show where missing files are used, images with no title/alt-text and linklist.
+8 admin tools for extensions, pages, (backend) layouts, slug, redirects, files, images and links: extension-list, recent pages and content elements, used (backend) layouts, import redirects, check redirects, show where missing files are used, images with no title/alt-text and linklist.

 You find the documentation for this extension at typo3.org: https://docs.typo3.org/p/fixpunkt/backendtools/master/en-us/